Picking

 Picking substitute items

-Once the task is opened, picking of the ordered items begins.
+Once the task is opened, the user begins picking the ordered items.

-Clicking 'Select substitute item' directs to the substitute selection.
+Clicking 'Select substitute item' directs the user to the substitute selection screen.

-Available substitute articles are selected, and the correct/available quantity is inserted.
+The user selects an available substitute article and enters the correct quantity.
 The substitute pick is confirmed by clicking 'CLOSE'.

 Substitute item selection